boomboomllc/boomboomllc.github.io/terms-of-service.md

 ---
 ## 6. Content Unlocking & Access

 Some content on BoomBoom may require payment via our in-app currency to unlock.
 Prices and availability are determined by the creator.
-We do not guarantee continued availability of any specific content, and creators may remove or restrict access for potential purchasers at their discretion.
+We do not guarantee continued availability of any specific content, and creators may remove access for potential purchasers at their discretion.

 All purchases of content within the app are final, except in cases where a refund is required by law or at our discretion.